Kondo breakdown induced by non-Hermitian complex hybridization: Relation to the non-Hermitian Kondo model with two-body loss

 \section{Relation to the non-Hermitian Kondo model with two-body loss}

 The NH-AIM with the complex hybridization reduces to the NH Kondo model with two-body loss proposed in Ref.~\cite{Nakagawa18}.
-The Kondo model with two-body loss due to inelastic scattering between the excited state and the ground state of ultracold alkaline-earth atoms is schematically shown in Fig.~\ref{fig_Experiment}, and such two-body loss has been experimentally observed \cite{Riegger18, Ono21}.
+The Kondo model with two-body loss due to inelastic scattering is schematically shown in Fig.~\ref{fig_Experiment}.
+In ultracold alkaline-earth atoms, itinerant fermions in the ground state and localized fermions in the excited state undergo inelastic scattering and are lost into the surrounding environment (vacuum), and such two-body loss has been experimentally observed \cite{Riegger18, Ono21}.
 The NH Hamiltonian is obtained when we focus on a surviving impurity atom under the assumption that impurity atoms are independent with each other \cite{Nakagawa18}.
 In the following, we show that the NH Kondo model with the complex Kondo coupling is obtained by applying a second-order perturbation theory with respect to $\tilde V_{{\bm k}d}$ and $\tilde V_{d \bm k}$ in the NH-AIM \eqref{eq_NHAnderson} \cite{SW}.

 Because the doubly-degenerate ground-state wave function at $\tilde V_{\bm k d}=\tilde V_{d \bm k}=0$ is given by $\psi_\sigma=c_{d \sigma}^\dag \psi_V$, where $\psi_V$ represents the Fermi sea of reservoir fermions, we start from $\psi_\sigma$ and consider the second-order processes with respect to $\tilde V_{{\bm k}d}$ and $\tilde V_{d \bm k}$, where a state with a single impurity fermion is retrieved.
 We consider the $U\to\infty$ limit and omit the doubly occupied impurity site in the virtual processes.
 By assuming that the impurity level $E_d$ is sufficiently deep $|E_d|\gg\Delta_0$, the effective Hamiltonian is written in the $n_d=\sum_\sigma n_{d\sigma}=1$ sector as